-Animals that do NOT lose their baby teeth have a condition called “retained deciduous teeth” and it normally is the ‘fangs’ that are retained.
+Animals that do not lose their baby teeth have a condition called “retained deciduous teeth,” and it normally is the "fangs" that are retained.
 If your pet doesn’t lose their baby teeth, they should be removed to prevent any future complications.

 By removing the baby teeth, it will allow the adult teeth to grow in properly.
 I wonder if there is a Cat Tooth Fairy . . .

 A cat can rotate its ears 180 degrees and can turn in the direction of sound 10 times faster than that of the best watchdog.
-When angry or scared a cat will turn its ears back.
+When angry or scared, a cat will turn its ears back.
 However, they will also do this in a similar way when they are playing around.

-By learning the direction of your cats ears, you can better determine the mood he/she is in.
+By learning the direction of your cat's ears, you can better determine the mood he/she is in.

-Not only is a cats nose remarkable because of its extreme sense of smell but it is also unique just like a humans fingerprint.
+Not only is a cat's nose remarkable because of its extreme sense of smell, but it is also unique just like a human's fingerprint.
 Two cats will never have the same nose pattern.

 Purring may be linked to the strengthening and repairing of bones and relief of pain.
-However, the owner of any cat will be able to tell the difference between their cats normal purring and the kind of purring when the cat is in pain.
+However, the owner of any cat will be able to tell the difference between their cat's normal purring and the kind of purring when the cat is in pain.

 There are many theories to explain how the purr in generated.
 One study says that the purring comes from the voice box.
 A more recent theory is that it is caused by the release of endorphins in the brain.

 The amount of chocolate that could kill the animal varies directly with their weight and size—the smaller the animal, the less it would take.
-To be safe, it would be a smart idea to keep any amount of chocolate far out of reach of your pets.
+To be safe, it would be a smart idea to keep any amount of chocolate far out of reach for your pets.

-You can test your cats heartbeat by placing your hand on its side, just behind its front leg.
+You can test your cat's heartbeat by placing your hand on its side, just behind its front leg.
 Count how many times his heart beats in 15 seconds and then multiply that by four to get the beats per minute.

 Just be thankful this is the only way he marks his territory on you!

 When your cat brings in a mouse or another small animal, try your best to not scold the cat for doing so.
-For one, cats don’t understand discipline the way that humans do; you have to reward them for positive acts, instead of punishing them for doing wrong.
+For one, cats don’t understand discipline the way that humans do.
+You have to reward them for positive acts, instead of punishing them for doing wrong.
 So, if you yell at your cat for bringing in a mouse, you’re most likely going to hurt his feelings instead of teaching him a lesson.

 Also, a cat can see very clearly for up to 120 feet and can see through their peripherals at 285 degrees!